 A crowd estimated by the Chicago Sun-Times at 125,000 was at Midway Airport to greet the Sox when they returned home.
 All this on a night when Chicago fire commissioner Robert Quinn ordered the air raid sirens turned on to celebrate the title, causing fear and panic in a number of non-baseball fans, who thought the Russians were attacking.

 The Sox would wind up winning the 1959 pennant by five games over Cleveland, with a mark of 94-60.
+While they were near the bottom in most offensive categories, the pitching was stellar and the defense had three Gold Glove winners in Nellie Fox, Aparicio and Sherm Lollar.
+The Sox also were 35-15 in one-run games.

 With two outs in the bottom of the ninth inning at Comiskey Park, Floyd Robinson hit a grand slam, bringing the White Sox to within 8-6 against the Orioles.
 Jim Landis then struck out to end the game, but Robinson’s clout set a White Sox record for most slams (seven) in a season.
 (The White Sox would set a new mark, of 12, in 2008.)